• Home

 USB plug typeB

 These are also standard USB connector types with a square shape and slightly oblique from upper exteriors.
 Like Type A, the connectors of Type B(1.x and 2.x) are compatible with USB 1.x, 2.x versions.
 The Type B USB 3.x version is only compatible to use to USB 3.0 version receptacles and there is no backward compatibility.
-These USB connectors are found on USB cables as plugs and used to connect devices like printers and scanners to type A receptacle connector on computers.
+These USB connectors are found on USB cables as plugs and are used to connect devices like printers and scanners to type A receptacle connectors on computers.

-Pin-Out voltage of USB Type-A and Type B connectors
+The pin-Out voltage of USB Type-A and Type B connectors

 pin diagram USB connctors